 So what can I recommend, from a US perspective, as an approach to cross-examination until such time as ‘auto-Advocate’ appears?
-And, directly related to the recommendation, when it does appear, will ‘auto-Advocate’ come in two versions, ‘auto-Advocate-civil law’ and ‘auto-Advocate-US law’, because there are, at a minimum, two different conceptions of effective cross-examination style (leaving aside English-Australian-Non-Quebec Canadian common-law styles)?
+And, directly related to the recommendation, when it does appear, will ‘auto-Advocate’ come in two versions – ‘auto-Advocate civil law’ and ‘auto-Advocate US law’ – because there are, as a minimum, two different conceptions of effective cross-examination style (leaving aside English-Australian-Non-Quebec Canadian common-law styles)?

 Let me try the second question first, which feeds back into the recommendation question.
 The short answer is: one overarching version, not two separate versions.
 The reason is that US cross-examination is not about calling every witness a liar and deploying pit bull thuggery in asking questions.
 That is bad cross-examination, and it is practised by both common law and civil law advocates.
 When arbitrators, usually civil law-trained, complain about US cross-examination style (meaning that of the pit bull cross-examiner) afflicting international arbitration, they seem to forget that the nastiest practitioners of bad cross-examination are not exclusively from the United States.

 However, there is a much subtler concern and complaint about another, much less loathsome aspect of US cross-examination.
 This is actually the aspect that might otherwise be regarded as effective and appropriate cross, and not just from a US perspective.
 It is what many practitioners from many jurisdictions usually seek to execute.
-This good aspect may be described as a traditional rules-based cross-examination, in which the witness is tightly controlled through a series of ‘closed’ propositions to which the witness must either answer yes or no, with little or no opportunity to explain, and if he or she answers no, there is either a document to impeach the witness or the witness looks unreasonable rejecting the proposition.
+This good aspect may be described as a traditional rules-based cross-examination, in which the witness is tightly controlled through a series of ‘closed’ propositions to which the witness must either answer ‘Yes’ or ‘No’, with little or no opportunity to explain, and if he or she answers ‘No’, there is either a document to impeach the witness or the witness looks unreasonable in rejecting the proposition.
 Rules-based cross-examination means making sure that as examiner you do not ask any question to which you do not know the answer.
-In fact, in constructing such an examination, you are not actually preparing questions; rather, you are creating a list of statements, and simply adding the phrase ‘isn’t that right’, at the end of each statement, so it looks like a question but really it is not – they are closed propositions or ‘leading questions’.
+In fact, in constructing such an examination, you are not actually preparing questions; rather, you are creating a list of statements and simply adding the phrase ‘Isn’t that right?’ at the end of them, so it looks like a question but really it is not – they are closed propositions or ‘leading questions’.
 You are never, or almost never, going to pose ‘why’ or ‘when’ or ‘how’ questions, because then the witness will have an opportunity to explain his or her answers, and you will lose control of your cross-examination.
 The goal is to put your words in the witness’s mouth.